mixpanel/docs/pages/docs/orgs-and-projects/roles-and-permissions.md

 - Transfer Projects between Organizations
 - Manage Billing Plans

+In addition, an Organization Admin would not be able to assign any user to anything higher than Admin (i.e. Organization Owner).

 #### Billing Admin

 Organization Billing Admins can only manage billing plans for your company.
 The Billing Admin does not have to belong to a team or project.
 A user can be a Billing Admin and also a member of a Project or a Team simultaneously.